GA Cup: MLS clubs make statement

 In this article:

-FRISCO, Texas – The Generation Adidas Cup continued on Tuesday with both the U17 and U15 age groups of the competition in action.
+<p class="p1"><strong>FRISCO, Texas</strong> - The Generation Adidas Cup continued on Tuesday with both the U17 and U15 age groups of the competition in action.
 For the U15 age group, Tuesday was the start of the knock-out round of the tournament.
-Sixteen…
+Sixteen of the teams advanced out of pool play to the knock-out stages of the event.<span class="Apple-converted-space"> </span></p>

 Access all of Prep Soccer